CircuitVerse/Blog/content/posts/waishnav_deore_final_report.md

 I’m excited to continue to contribute to this incredible open-source project which helps students to design and learn about digital circuit design.

-Additionaly, I started to work on this project with the thought that this revamped forum gemd will be distributed and published as different name, instead of `simple_discussion`
+Additionaly, I started to work on this project with the thought that this revamped forum gem will be distributed and published as different name, instead of `simple_discussion`

 ---